Code-the-Dream-School/python-200/lessons/03_ML_classification/03_decision_trees.md

 That perspective is essential for understanding what the model is learning.

----

-## Why Spambase Is a Good Learning Dataset

 This dataset is especially useful because it is:

-- Messier than Iris
 - High-dimensional (many features)
 - Much closer to real-world machine learning problems

-It forces us to interpret features and results carefully — not just trust accuracy scores.
+- It forces us to interpret features and results carefully — not just trust accuracy scores.

 ---

 ## Setup

 Before loading the data, we import the tools we’ll use.
 Don’t worry if some of these feel unfamiliar — we’ll use them step by step.

 ```python
 import pandas as pd